victor-shepardson/living-looper-sc/README.md

-# RAVE for SuperCollider
+# Living Looper for SuperCollider

-RAVE autoencoder (https://github.com/acids-ircam/RAVE) UGens for SuperCollider.

 ### Requirements